RFM considers sustainability as part of the management and operation of assets.

 Soil carbon sequestration

-During FY21 RFM has commenced assessment of reforestation projects.
+During FY21, RFM began assessment of reforestation projects.
 Reforestation involves planting trees to reduce the amount of GHG entering the atmosphere, as carbon remains stored in the trees while they grow.

-During FY21 RFM commenced assessment of emissions study on a mature macadamia orchard.
-This incorporates farm emissions from fuel, fertiliser use, and transportation of harvested macadamias to the processing facility.
+During FY21, RFM began an assessment of an emissions flow study on a mature macadamia orchard.
+This study incorporates farm emissions from fuel, fertiliser use, and transportation of harvested macadamias to the processing facility.

 Action: During FY22 RFM plans to engage an external contractor to establish baseline data so that future emissions reductions can be quantified.